 PV power forecasting is reviewed in detail by \cite{antonanzas2016}.
-In this domain, several approaches aim at modelling directly the series of PV power values, without having to rely on solar irradiance forecasts. \cite{elsinga_short-term_2017} propose short-term forecasts ($<$30mn) which exploit cross-correlation of PV measurements in a grid of PV systems.
-They hypothesize that clouds casting over a given PV system have lagged influence on other systems downwind.
-They optimize associated time lag and cloud motion vector. \cite{lonij_intra-hour_2013} also consider a spatially distributed set of PV panels.
+In this domain, several approaches aim to model the series of PV power values directly, without having to rely on solar irradiance forecasts. \cite{elsinga_short-term_2017} propose short-term forecasts ($<$30mn), which exploit the cross-correlation of PV measurements in a grid of PV systems.
+They hypothesize that clouds casting over a given PV system have a lagged influence on other systems downwind.
+They optimize the associated time lag and cloud motion vector. \cite{lonij_intra-hour_2013} also consider a spatially distributed set of PV panels.
 They directly use PV power values, without converting proxy information such as solar irradiance or cloud density.
-Similarly to \cite{elsinga_short-term_2017}, they focus on correlations among stations to help accounting for intermittency due to clouds.
+Similarly to \cite{elsinga_short-term_2017}, they focus on correlations among stations to help account for intermittency due to clouds.

 \cite{pedro_assessment_2012} present AR approaches to PV power forecasting.
 They focus on forecasting one and two hours ahead, where NWP models tend to under-perform.
-Several models are compared, among which are persistence, linear models such as AutoRegressive Integrated Moving Average (ARIMA) \cite{hyndman_automatic_2008}, and FFN.
-They found out that FFN perform the best, with improvements brought by the optimization of FFN parameters, input selection and structure using a Genetic Algorithm.
+Several models are compared, including persistence, linear models such as AutoRegressive Integrated Moving Average (ARIMA) \cite{hyndman_automatic_2008}, and FFN.
+They found out that FFN perform the best, with improvements provided by the optimization of FFN parameters, input selection and structure using a Genetic Algorithm.